Sudoku91Sudoku91

 Start with the most constrained rows or columns

-Look for rows, columns, or boxes that already have 4 or 5 of the 6 digits filled in.
-With only 1-2 missing digits, the answer is often immediately obvious.
+Find rows, columns, or boxes that already have 4 or 5 digits filled in.
+When only 1–2 are missing, the answer tends to jump right out.

 Use box-line interaction